JMSafadi/alias-game/readme.md

 400 Lobby Full: The lobby has reached its player capacity.
 400 Lobby Full: User is already in another lobby.
 400 Lobby Full: User is already in the lobby.
+400 userId must be a string.
+400 lobbyId must be a string.

 ```

 ### 2.5 Endpoint: `/lobby/teams`